 Almost everything in the Advocacy Program is open to second- and third-year law students.
-Whether a student is interested in focusing on advocacy through courses and extracurricular activities, or is simply looking to get his or her feet wet, the Advocacy Program offers something for everyone.
+Whether a student is interested in focusing on advocacy through courses and extracurricular activities, or is simply looking to get their feet wet, the Advocacy Program offers something for everyone.

 From traditional theory and courtroom skills to Aristotle and neuroscience, the Advocacy Program courses cover a wide range of current issues and trends in the legal industry.
-No matter the enrollment, all courses provide some small group work with instructors.
-In these settings, students are afforded unusual opportunities such as voir dire practiced before a jury panel made of community volunteers, opening and closing statements performed before focus groups, real depositions taken and transcribed by court reporting students, and motions argued at the courthouse before a state or federal court judge.
+All courses, large and small, provide small group work with instructors.
+In these settings, students are afforded unusual opportunities such as voir dire practiced before a jury panel made of community members, opening and closing statements performed before focus groups, real depositions taken and transcribed by court reporters, and motions argued at the courthouse before a state or federal court judge.

 Board of Advocates